efedotof/media_ui_package/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Bug Reports & Feature Requests
+## Bug Reports & Feature Requests

 Found a bug or have a feature request?
-Please [open an issue](https://github.com/your-repo/media_attach_package/issues) on GitHub.
+Please [open an issue](https://github.com/efedotof/media_ui_package/issues) on GitHub.

----

-**Made with ❤️ for the Flutter community**

-For more Flutter packages, check out our [other packages](https://pub.dev/publishers/your-publisher.dev/packages).